 For example, the area in which I live is called “Middle Park” and is located in north-central Colorado.
 It’s a series of high sagebrush valleys that funnel together at roughly the place where the Colorado River meets the town of Kremmling.
 It’s a place of brutally cold winters and occasional heavy snowfall, but it contains lush summer range at higher elevations that mule deer and elk love.

 In the 20 years I’ve lived here, I’ve seen deer populations grow to high levels with many impressive and mature bucks on the winter range.
 I’ve also seen times of near decimation, such as the years that followed the winter of 2007-08.
-Tag numbers are cut and added by state wildlife managers, but the situation is dynamic in that there never seems to be extended times of static populations and buck numbers.
+Tag numbers are cut and added by state wildlife managers, but the situation is dynamic in that there never seem to be extended times of static populations and buck numbers.
 In my observations this winter, buck numbers were down and mature bucks were very hard to find…and this was in a big snow winter with deer much more concentrated at lower elevations.
 Tag allocations were also at the high end the last few years and hunting pressure resulted in the harvest of lots of bucks.